veithly/claude-product-workflow/commands/product-architect.md

 - Requires PRD and UIUX to exist
 - Generates ARCHITECTURE.md in `./products/{product-name}/architecture/`

+## Skill Reference

+**You MUST follow the guidelines in `~/.claude/skills/architecture-design/SKILL.md`**

+Key requirements from the skill:
+- Document ALL technology choices with detailed rationale
+- Include alternatives considered and why they were rejected
+- Use decision criteria matrix (Team Expertise, Ecosystem Maturity, Performance, Hiring Pool, Viability, Integration)
+- Follow architecture patterns (Modular Monolith, Microservices, Serverless) based on team size
+- Include security checklist and performance budgets
+- Create comprehensive API specifications with all states

 ## Your Role

 You are orchestrating the **Product Architect Agent** to create or update comprehensive technical architecture documentation.
 This includes technology selection, system design, and implementation roadmap.